AndronixApp/andronix-docs-next/content/en/get-started/limitations.md

 ---
-title: Limitations of Andronix description: 'Please read this page before you start to use anything that Andronix offers.' position: 2 category: Introduction
+title: Limitations of Andronix
+description: 'Please read this page before you start to use anything that Andronix offers.'
+position: 2
+category: Introduction
 ---

-Many users out there are looking for a viable resource to use Linux system on their Android devices without root their devices.
+Many users out there are looking for a viable resource to use the Linux system on their Android devices without root their devices.
 Andronix is a viable option for these purposes but with some limitations.
 We do our best to provide a complete Linux PC 💻experience to our users, but some things are just out of our hands due to certain restrictions imposed by the Android layer, it's the SELinux 🔐 policies, and the process we use to run the Linux on the Android devices.